vespa-engine/documentation/documentation/use-case-shopping.md

 * [Custom configuration](https://docs.vespa.ai/documentation/configuring-components.html)

-    When creating custom components in Vespa, for instance document processors, searchers or handler, one can use custom configuration to inject config parameters into the components.
-This involves defining a config definition (a `.def` file), which created a config class.
-You can instantiate this class with data in `services.xml` and the resulting object is injected to the component during construction.
+    When creating custom components in Vespa, for instance document processors, searchers or handlers, one can use custom configuration to inject config parameters into the components.
+This involves defining a config definition (a `.def` file), which creates a config class.
+You can instantiate this class with data in `services.xml` and the resulting object is dependency injected to the component during construction.
 This application uses custom config to set up the Vespa host details for the handler.

 * [Partial update](https://docs.vespa.ai/documentation/reference/document-json-format.html#update)

     With Vespa you can make changes to an existing document without submitting the full document.
 Examples are setting the value of a single field, adding elements to an array, or incrementing the value of a field without knowing the field value beforehand.
-This application contains an example of partial update, in the voting of whether a review is helpful or not.
+This application contains an example of a partial update, in the voting of whether a review is helpful or not.
 The `SiteHandler` receives the request and the `ReviewVote` class sends a partial update to increment the up- or downvotes field.

 * [Search using YQL](https://docs.vespa.ai/documentation/query-language.html)

     In Vespa you search for documents using YQL.
 In this application, the classes responsible for retrieving data from Vespa (in the `data` package beneath the `SiteHandler`) set up the YQL queries which are used to query Vespa over HTTP.

 * [Grouping](https://docs.vespa.ai/documentation/grouping.html)

     Grouping is used to group various fields of query results together.
 For this application, many of the queries to Vespa include grouping requests.
-    An example is the search page which groups results matching the query into categories, brands, item rating and price ranges.
+    The home page uses grouping to dynamically extract the first 3 levels of categories from the stored items.
+The search page groups results matching the query into categories, brands, item rating and price ranges.
+The item page groups review ratings to construct the rating graph.

 * [Rank profiles](https://docs.vespa.ai/documentation/ranking.html)